 to secure the commitment of the local workers to a definite policy of missionary education or of the raising of missionary money, usually and preferably the former.
+Institutes and deputations can rarely be arranged for

 Institutes and deputations can rarely be arranged for by correspondence, unless a similar meeting has been held under the same auspices at some previous time.
 A personal visit on the part of a secretary, going over all plans most carefully with the local committee, seems to be necessary.